 Students develop skills in analysing language and writing for imaginative and practical tasks.
 Students explore the ways in which language is used by writers, and the effect it can have on different audiences.
-A range of texts are studied, familiar and new literary texts as well as a selection of paper-based and digital non-fiction texts.
+A range of texts are studied, familiar and new literary texts as well as a selection of paper-based.

 Students will also develop skills in reading and responding to prose, poetry and drama texts.
 A range of texts are studied to engage and interest the students.
 They explore how texts from different traditions and historical eras may reflect or influence values, assumptions and sense of identity, exploring different cultures and viewpoints.

 Students will sit two GCSEs with AQA: English Language and English Literature.